prashant-mahanta/TodoApp/README.md

 url(r'^api-auth/$', TodoAppView.as_view(), name="TodoAppView")
 ```

-If you visit the http://localhost:8000/api-auth/
+If we visit the http://localhost:8000/api-auth/

 We can see the following :
 ![Rest API](https://user-images.githubusercontent.com/25399528/54344004-12f27980-4666-11e9-9a19-ab14f831ece8.png)